Leviosa-Shades/SmartThings/README.md

 Create or sign into your account: https://account.smartthings.com

-Choose "My SmartApps" tab at top
+Choose "My SmartApps" tab at top <br>
 Choose "+ New SmartApp" at upper left.
 Choose "From code" tab
 Copy and paste code from LeviosaSA.txt file in Github